fmmr/plyglot/README.md

 A multilingual chat application for mobile terminals that translates messages into your preferred language.

+## About This Project

+This app was created as an experiment to gain experience with frontend development using Claude as a pair-programming assistant.
+The author is primarily a backend software engineer with expertise in Kotlin and search software, making this a learning journey into web application development.

 ## Features

 - Simple chat interface optimized for mobile devices